Attitude Synchronization on SO(3) for Heterogeneous Multi-Agent Systems Using Vector Measurements: Leaderless Distributed Attitude Synchronization

 The first term in the control torque \eqref{torque_i} compensates for the nonlinear Coriolis effects in the dynamics of $\omega_i$, while the remaining three terms drive the agents' orientations and angular velocities toward common values.
+Figure \ref{Controller_structure_less} illustrates the structure of the proposed distributed feedback control law \eqref{torque_i}.
 As we will discuss later, choosing $k_\omega > 0$ and $\bar{k}_\omega \geq 0$ introduces the necessary damping to drive the agents' angular velocities to zero, leading to synchronization at a constant orientation.
 Setting $k_\omega = 0$ and $\bar{k}_\omega > 0$ results in damping that ensures convergence to a nonzero common angular velocity, leading to synchronization at a time-varying orientation.
-Define the extended state $\bar x := \left(x, \omega \right) \in \bar{\mathcal{S}}$ where $\bar{\mathcal{S}}:= SO(3)^{M} \times \mathbb{R}^{3N}$.
-In the following theorem we will establish the stability properties of the dynamics \eqref{R_bar_dynamics_k} and \eqref{w_dynamics_i} under the distributed feedback torque \eqref{torque_i}, considering the two cases ($k_\omega>0, \bar{k}_\omega \geq 0$) and ($k_\omega=0, \bar{k}_\omega > 0$).